apache/spark/docs/sql-ref-syntax-qry-select.md

   <dt><code><em>GROUP BY</em></code></dt>
   <dd>
     Specifies the expressions that are used to group the rows.
-This is used in conjunction with aggregate functions (MIN, MAX, COUNT, SUM, AVG) to group rows bsed on the grouping expressions.
+This is used in conjunction with aggregate functions (MIN, MAX, COUNT, SUM, AVG) to group rows based on the grouping expressions.
   </dd>
   <dt><code><em>HAVING</em></code></dt>
   <dd>
     Specifies the predicates by which the rows produced by GROUP BY are filtered.
-The HAVING clause is used to filter rows after the grouping is performed
+The HAVING clause is used to filter rows after the grouping is performed.
   </dd>
   <dt><code><em>ORDER BY</em></code></dt>
   <dd>